aaziaazmi/COVID19-Detection-CT-Scan/README.md

-# COVID19-Detection-CT-Scan
+Machine Learning Project by Group 39.
-Our Machine Learning project for detecting COVI-19 from CT Lung Scans
+Find our code at https://github.gatech.edu/ssubramanian87/Lung-COVID-Detection